john55554/movie_collection/README.md

 The Movie Collection API creates, updates and deletes a collection of films.

 Overview:
-Authentication must be set in the request header in a key value pair:
+Authentication must be set in the request header with the following api key:

 key                   value
 x-api-key            ERDF2PKXIF1G9Voxu02Qz7eqUwcR7kG21A2yd418